Become an apprentice

 Entry requirements

-• Previous experience if the role is not a new entrant position.
+• Previous experience if the role is not a new entry level position.

 Entry requirements if you are already in work